roscoericch/components-ui/README.md

 A brief description of what the component library does and its purpose.

-## To define the component library base style for common global styles e.g font-family... as required by your use case
+## To configure the component library base style for common global styles e.g font-family... as required by your use case

 ```css
 .component-ui-style {